 |10||Terlato Family Vineyards||Best Pinot Gris|

 |14||Chateau Latour||Best bottle to invest in|

 Bodega Catena Zapata Adrianna Vineyard

-Thought to be perhaps the best ever wine produced by Catena, it’s dense and fresh, full-bodied and layered, flavourful and elegant all at once.
+Thought to be perhaps the best ever wine produced by Catena, it’s dense and fresh, full-bodied and layered, flavorful and elegant all at once.
 It’s a wine to please the masses but a bottle that you’d be forgiven for saving for yourself.
 Featuring aromas of roses and pine needles with hints of spice and tobacco, it’s a wine that just keeps on giving.
 Enjoy it for its bold and structured notes.

 Sine Qua Non

 An extremely highly-rated wine, Sine Qua Non proved its expertise again with its 2006 Syrah.
 This is one of the most premium wines produced in California and comes with the price tag to match.
-Its popularity stems from its incredibly velvety tannins and dense, layered flavours.
+Its popularity stems from its incredibly velvety tannins and dense, layered flavors.
 A Shot in the Dark is composed of 96.5% Syrah and 3.5% Viognier from the 11 Confessions Vineyard and is a rich and intense red wine with plenty of character.

 Only 442 cases of this wine were produced and it’s one that’s best held onto for at least a few more years.
 It offers an aroma of blueberry pie, blackberries, Asian spices and forest floor with a hint of chocolate when sipped.
-It spent 32 months ageing in barrels before being bottled and is a stunning wine from start to finish.
+It spent 32 months aging in barrels before being bottled and is a stunning wine from start to finish.